fetchai/jenesis/docs/add-contracts.md

 The `deployer_key` field can be manually specified, you can choose any private key locally available to deploy any specific contract.
 You can also leave this field empty since the ```deploy``` command has an optional argument to deploy all contracts inside a specified profile with the same key, overriding this `deployer_key` argument in the `jenesis.toml` file.
 See [deploy contracts](deploy-contracts.md) for more information.

 Finally, the `init` section contains the parameters needed in the instantiation message for this contract to be deployed.
 The required parameters are taken from the schema file inside the `contracts` directory.
-Since this contract templat doesnt include a schema, it will be generated when [compiling](compile-contracts.md) the contract `my_token` loading the init fields to the `jenesis.toml` file.
+Since this contract template doesn't include a schema, it will be generated when [compiling](compile-contracts.md) the `my_token` contract loading the init fields to the `jenesis.toml` file.
 You will need to manually add the values for these parameters in their correct variable type, which are listed on the schema file.
 For this  **my_token** contract, we need to fill the following init fields for each deployment after [compiling](compile-contracts.md).
 Here is an example:

 ```
 [profile.testing.contracts.token_1.init]